$551,752Average Value$293Average Price per Sq Ft3Homes For Sale

 Residents get to know their neighbors with seasonal events held by the Midvale Heights Community Association, such as the annual picnic.
 The smell of hot dogs sizzling on the grill and the chatter of voices permeates the air at Segoe Park each year on one sunny June evening, but this wide-open grassy area is a popular spot for cookouts year-round.
 On balmy Fridays in July, folks kick back on lawn chairs to enjoy the Summer Nights at Segoe concert series, bringing live music and food trucks to residents’ doorsteps.

-Odana Hills East Park in Midvale Heights intersects with the Southwest Commuter Path.
+Odana Hills East Park in Midvale Heights is a great place for residents to gather with the community.

 1/2